Becket (1964 film): Plot

 Becket escapes to France where he encounters the conniving yet sympathetic King Louis.
-King Louis sees in Becket a means by which he can further his favourite pastime, tormenting the arrogant English.
-Louis provides refuge for Becket at the Abbey of Saint Martin while the English sent emissaries to retrieve now fugitive Becket.
+King Louis sees in Becket a means by which he can further his favourite pastime, tormenting the English.
+Louis provides refuge for Becket at the Abbey of Saint Martin while the English send emissaries to retrieve Becket.

 Becket then travels to the Vatican, where he begs the Pope to allow him to renounce his position and retire to a monastery as an ordinary priest.
 The Pope reminds Becket that he has an obligation as a matter of principle to return to England and take a stand against civil interference in Church matters.
 Becket yields to this decision and asks Louis to arrange a meeting with Henry on the beaches at Normandy.
 Henry asks Becket whether or not he loved him and Becket replied that he loved Henry to the best of his ability.
 A shaky truce is declared and Becket is allowed to return to England.

 Henry then rapidly sinks into drunken fixation over Becket and his perceived betrayal.
 The barons worsen his mood by pointing out that Becket has become a folk hero among the vanquished Saxons, who are ever restive and resentful of their Norman conquerors.
 During a drunken rage, Henry asks "Will no one rid me of this meddlesome priest?"
 His faithful barons hear this and proceed quickly to Canterbury, where they put Thomas and his Saxon deputy, Brother John, to the sword.
 A badly shaken Henry then undergoes a penance by whipping at the hands of Saxon monks.

 Henry, fresh from his whipping, informs the barons that the ones who killed Becket will be found and justly punished.
-He then publicly proclaims to the crowd outside the church of his arrangement for Thomas Becket to be canonized a saint.
+He then publicly proclaims to the crowd outside the church his arrangement for Thomas Becket to be canonised as a saint.